ptomulik/testmd/rst/README.rst

 Naming conventions
 ^^^^^^^^^^^^^^^^^^

-All veetou-related DB symbols related start with ``v2u_`` prefix.
-Althrough the PL/SQL is case-insensitive, we still stick to coding conventions summarized in the following table
+We still stick to coding conventions summarized in the following table.

 +-----------------------+--------+-----------+-------------+------------------------------+
 | Compound kind         | Case   |  Prefix   | Suffix      |         Example              |